dbryuhanov542/terraform-talos-pm-cluster-kit/README.md

 Provide credentials through `.tfvars` (ignored by Git) or environment variables before running `terraform apply`.
 The example environment demonstrates the expected variables.

-## Publishing Checklist

-- [ ] Rotate any real credentials that were previously committed upstream.
-- [ ] Run `terraform fmt` from the repository root.
-- [ ] Run `terraform validate` inside `examples/homelab-example` (adjust providers as needed).
-- [ ] Enable GitHub Actions or pre-commit hooks if you want automated formatting/validation.

 ## Contributing

 Issues and pull requests are welcome once the repository is live.
 Please include: